 After birthing my first baby, nutritionally-imbalanced and chronically sleep deprived, feeling isolated in my own home with almost no support, I battled Postnatal Depression and survived!
 I am now a recovered-renewed-loving-life-again mum to a thriving primary schooler.

 All that experience has led to me being a champion of pregnant women and birthing people; and most especially a facilitator for new parents of all kinds.

 Like so many other courageous women, my journey to becoming a Birth Warrior was a tough one.
 After the buzz of having my new baby lulled, I felt alone.
 Lacking a good support network, I did what no Birth Warrior should ever do – I attempted to soldier on, never asking for help and pretending I could manage all by myself.

 I forgot that it takes a village to raise a child.
 I learnt the hard way that it takes a village to raise a new mum too.
 Luckily my tribe rallied, and I found my strength again.

-Now my promise to all new and expectant parents is to encourage you, praise you, enable you, support you and help you throughout your pregnancy, labour and beyond.
+Now my promise to all new parents is that I will encourage you, praise you, enable you, support you and help you throughout your early parenthood, and preparation for birth if needed.

 And I do it without judgment.
 Without shame.
 Without comparisons, assumptions or put-downs.
 With courage, care and compassion and consistent, evidence-based information (and no doubt plenty of Tea!).

 With all my personal and professional experience, I know that every parent’s story is different, and every parent’s response to pregnancy, birth and early parenthood is unique to them.
 I come to you free of assumptions about what’s happened to and around you.
 I hold space for you and I hear you.